Do Go On - 314 - The Oak Island Mystery

 Everyone you've said so far has knocked off the other one for me.

-I'm like, wait, I really believed the first one about those guys,
+I'm like, wait, I really believe the first one about those guys.

-I believe it's Mary Antoinette's Lady in Waiting or whatever.
+I believe it's Mary Antoinette's Lady and Waiting or whatever.

 Okay.